NanoComp/meep/doc/docs/Python_User_Interface.md

   region instead of a `center` and a `size`.

 + **`amplitude` [`complex`]** — An overall complex amplitude multiplying the current source.
 Default is 1.0.
+Note that specifying a complex `amplitude` which imparts a phase shift to the current (e.g., a circular-polarized planewave source comprised of two overlapping linear-polarized planewaves which are 90° out of phase) does *not* require using complex fields (via `force_complex_fields=True`) for the entire simulation.

 + **`amp_func` [`function`]** — A Python function of a single argument, that takes a `Vector3` giving a position and returns a complex current amplitude for that